Voting & Elections

 X. Certification of a Notary Public’s Acts

-If a person requires certification of a Notary Public’s appointment such, he should take or mail the document to the Secretary of State where a certificate will be prepared verifying that the Notary Public was duly appointed by the governor.
+If a person requires certification of a Notary Public’s appointment such, they should take or mail the document to the Secretary of State where a certificate will be prepared verifying that the Notary Public was duly appointed by the governor.
 The fee is $3.00 per certification.